- Medication type: Antibiotic

 These types of symptoms are easily managed if metronidazole is an essential part of your cat’s treatment plan.
 However, in some cases, higher doses of metronidazole or longer courses of treatment can cause toxicosis, or toxic side effects.
 So it is important for pet parents to know how to recognize it and what to do about it.

-Doses of metronidazole over 25 mg/kg twice daily and treatment plans lasting 6 months or more have been associated with toxicity.
+Doses of 30mg/kg per day and treating for three weeks or more have been associated with toxicity.
 Toxicosis typically causes neurologic symptoms (i.e., symptoms related to the brain and other nerves).
 Symptoms of toxicosis in cats include:

 - Weakness, (i.e., your cat cannot stand, walk or jump as usual)